huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `type` - The volume type on that attachment.
 * `pci_address` - The volume pci address on that attachment.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 30 minutes.
+* `update` - Default is 30 minutes.
+* `delete` - Default is 30 minutes.

 ## Import

 Instances can be imported by their `id`.
 For example,